Ibrahim5aad/forge-clean-architecture/README.md

 [3 Legged Authentication](https://forge.autodesk.com/en/docs/oauth/v2/tutorials/get-3-legged-token/) is also available, you can switch between the two OAuth services.

 The front-end was desiged with pure HTML + JavaScript (jQuery, Bootstrap).
-It includes: create and delete buckets, upload and delete object, translate (including `.zip` files).
+It includes: create and delete buckets, upload, delete and translate object (including `.zip` files).
 This code is based on [this tutorial](http://learnforge.autodesk.io).

 # Setup